girishgodage/maui/src/Core/tests/Readme.md

-Can the platform UI tests go here?
-Or do the platform UI tests need to be based on the MVVM versions of classes?
+These tests are focused on the renderers specifically so we can use these tests to be very focused in on testing the renderes
+- Mocking Framework for interfaces?
+- Use Pocos?
+- just use MVVM classes since they do what we need?